Today, we’ll take some time to explore the most prominent ones and provide some reference info on preparation, depending

 Tips for Hiking in Colorado

 Just as ski slopes have different difficulties, hiking trails vary in difficulty.
 Before you strike off on a hike, be honest with yourself about your physical strength and ability to handle the altitude.
-ALWAYS be prepared with layers of clothing and plenty of water and a first aid kit for safety.
+ALWAYS be prepared with layers of clothing, plenty of water and a first aid kit for safety.

 Bring extra water